 Tipping.
-In some countries it’s an important norm, whereas in others it’s considered an insult.
-Some folks tip people in certain professions whereas others don’t, and while some countries’ tipping culture suggest just a little bit of money for a tip, others’ say 20% is appropriate.
+In some countries, it’s an important norm, whereas in others it’s considered an insult.
+Some folks tip people in certain professions whereas others don’t, and while some countries’ tipping culture suggests just a little bit of money for a tip, others’ say 20% is appropriate.

 So who should you tip?
 And how much?
 And what if you’re in THIS country versus THAT country?
 Well, I think I’ve finally found a definitive answer.
 But first a little background…

-In writing for YMMV, I’ve been in contact with many people from lots of different countries and they all have a different thoughts and opinions about tipping.
+In writing for YMMV, I’ve been in contact with many people from lots of different countries and they all have different thoughts and opinions about tipping.
 Thoughts and opinions are fine but, of course, there’s a difference between what you do in your own country versus how you conduct yourself in a country whose cultural norms suggest something you’re not accustomed to.
-As I saw someone once say, “If you lived in a country that drove on the left hand side of the road and visited a country that drove on the right hand side, would you still drive on the left because that’s what you’re comfortable with?”
+As I saw someone once say, “If you lived in a country that drove on the left-hand side of the road and visited a country that drove on the right-hand side, would you still drive on the left because that’s what you’re comfortable with?”
 The same goes for tipping.

 If you’re on vacation/holiday, there are many people to consider tipping:

 - Hotel staff (housekeeping, bell services, doorman, room service, concierge, etc.)

 - Tour guides

 Trying to keep track of who and how much to tip can be exhausting.
 But I’m thrilled to say I think I have finally come across the definitive answer: